Tecnativa/doodba/README.md

 Once you fixed everything needed, run it with:

-    docker-compose -f prod.yaml up --build
+    docker-compose -f prod.yaml up --build --remove-orphans

 Remember that you will want to backup the filestore in `/var/lib/odoo` volume.

 ###### Global inverse proxy

-For production template to work fine, you need to have a working [Traefik][] inverse proxy in each node.
+For production and test templates to work fine, you need to have a working [Traefik][] inverse proxy in each node.

 To have it, use this `inverseproxy.yaml` file: